brainsatplay/brainsatplay/docs/docs/advanced-topics/02-add-your-device.md

 :::note

-If your device cannot communicate directly over Serial, Bluetooth, WiFi, reference [Extending the Brainstorm]('./extend-the-brainstorm') instead to set up a Websocket stream (or other streaming protocol) to take advantage of brainsatplay.js.
+If your device cannot communicate directly over Serial, Bluetooth, WiFi, reference [Extend the Brainstorm](./extend-the-brainstorm) to set up a Websocket stream (or other streaming protocol) to take advantage of brainsatplay.js.

 :::